Sravan-Gogineni/Sravan-Gogineni/README.md

 ## 🌱 **Let’s Connect!**

-Feel free to explore my repositories and reach out if you’re interested in collaborating on projects or just want to chat about data science, machine learning, or cloud engineering.
+Feel free to explore my repositories and reach out if you’re interested in collaborating on projects or just want to chat about Data engineering & Analytics.
 I'm always excited to learn new things and share ideas!

 ---